seoulxss/seoul-logger/README.md

 <h2> Why tf is this code so bad? </h2>
-I don't want to make it as clean as possible if I start coding.
+When I start coding on a project I don't want it to be perfect.
 I firstly make it work and then revisit it and fix everything up.
 Then I try to optimize everything.